nclalperen/nclalperen/README.md

 Alperen Öncül
 Final-year Electrical and Electronics Engineering student at Turkish-German University, specializing in FPGA design, embedded systems, and digital signal processing.
 My academic and project work is centered on applying C, VHDL, and Python to solve complex problems at the hardware-software interface.

-My Bachelor's Thesis, which involved the design and implementation of [briefly describe your plc-thesis project here], received the highest possible grade of 'AA'.
+My Bachelor's Thesis, 'Datenübertragung über Stromleitungen', co-authored with Sude Nazlı Öztürk and supervised by Prof. Dr. Mukden Uğur, focused on the challenges of data transmission over low-voltage electrical grids.

 Core Competencies
 A summary of my technical skills, developed through rigorous academic coursework and hands-on projects.